2022 Houston Astros season: August

 The Astros halted Martín Pérez' nine-game winning streak (9–3), tagging him for seven runs, including a game-tying grand slam from Aledmys Díaz, helping to result in a 7–5 win on August 9.
 José Urquidy (11–4) earned a third consecutive win in spite of allowing five runs and a season-tying high of three home runs.
 Leody Taveras hit a bases-clearing double in the tenth inning on August 10 versus Phil Maton (0–2) to lead an 8–4 Rangers victory.
-Kyle Tucker and Yordan Álvarez both hit solo home runs for Houston.
+Kyle Tucker and Yordan Alvarez both hit solo home runs for Houston.
 On August 11, Framber Valdez (11–4) notched a major-league leading 19th consecutive quality start, and second-longest in franchise history to lead a 7–3 victory over Texas.
 Alex Bregman and Martín Maldonado homered and drove in three runs each, and Yuli Gurriel broke an 0-for-12 slump with three hits to tie his season high.